Recipes

 4 lamb shanks

-1 Tbsp. herbs (thyme, basil, rosemary, and/or marjoram,
+1 Tbsp. herbs (thyme, basil, rosemary, and/or marjoram, according to preference)

 1 tsp. fine-ground pepper